Funny-mad-Peeea/ScaiIlp/readme.md

    specify the root-location of pthread with the User Macro "PTHREAD_DIR" in the properties.props file whereby PTHREAD_DIR has to contain the folders "Win32-v141-Release", "Win32-v141-Debug", "x64-v141-Release" and "x64-v141-Debug", each containing the appropriate version of pthread.dll.
-   If your structure does not follow this, you may want to manually edit the include and linker directories.
+   If your structure does not follow this, you may want to manually edit the corresponding CustomBuild setting in ScaiIlpDll.vcxproj.

 5. [OPTIONAL] If you want to support SCIP, specify the location of SCIP by opening the properties.props file